 While it is possible to modify child support, it’s hard.

 Like most court orders, once in place, it’s difficult to alter.
 You must demonstrate a significant change in financial standing, and even that often isn’t enough.
-The best way to handle it is to make sure you don’t pay too much upfront.

 Don’t agree to anything for the sake of convenience.
 Look at the number and make sure it’s right, and that you can afford it before you sign anything.
 Maybe have an attorney examine the math to make sure you didn’t miss any potential deductions.